FooFooDamon/regpanel-conf/README.md

              *          "<high bit>[:<low bit>]",   // Required.
 Example 1: "7:4"; Example 2: "2"
              *          "<read-write permission>",  // Required.
 Should be RO or RW.
              *          "<type>",                   // Required.
 Should be one of:
+             *                                      //      missing: usually because the official doesn't provide any info
              *                                      //      reserved
              *                                      //      todo
              *                                      //      enum: enumerable description items stored in a drop-down list box